Lalith Athulathmudali: Minister of National Security

 In 1984, he was appointed Minister of National Security and Deputy Minister of Defense.
 He started reforms in both the police and army.
 During his tenure the armed forces were expanded and reequipped, with the army increasing from 6,000 to 24,000.
 The most controversial of his measures was to call for Israeli assistance.
-He organised several offensives against territories held by the LTTE including the Vadamarachchi Operation and was apposed to the Indo-Sri Lanka Accord.
+He organised several offensives against territories held by the LTTE including the Vadamarachchi Operation and was opposed to the Indo-Sri Lanka Accord.

 He was severely wounded in a grenade attack inside the Parliament complex in 1987.
 The biggest debacle of his political career came in May 1988 when he declared a truce with the rebellion JVP.
 The main brokers of the so-called truce were a lawyer called Kelly Senanayake and Fr Thissa Balasooriya who later found had no mandate to represent JVP.
 He received the portfolio of Trade and Shipping again in 1988.
 His status in government changed upon Jayewardene's retirement in 1988, he tried to obtain the UNP's nomination for the presidential election, but was defeated by Ranasinghe Premadasa who went on to win the presidency.